Deltares/Wflow.jl/docs/src/cli.md

 [download.deltares.nl](https://download.deltares.nl/en/download/wflow/), and are currently available for Windows and Linux.

-After installing you can see two folders in the installation directory.
-It is only the `bin/wflow_cli` that is used.
-The artifacts folder contains binary dependencies such as NetCDF.
+After installing you can see three folders in the installation directory.
+It is only the `bin/wflow_cli` that is directly used.
+All three folders need to stay together however.
+The share folder contains TOML files with more information about the build.

 ```
-artifacts\
 bin\wflow_cli
+lib
+share
 ```

 Simply running `wflow_cli` with no arguments will give the following message: